Remigio Herrera

 Ño Remigio Herrera Adeshina Obara Meyi photographed in 1891.
-The only existing photograph of a priest of Ifa of the diaspora born in Africa.

 Ño Remigio Herrera Adeshina Obara Meyi (1811/1816 – 1905) was a babalawo (Yoruba priest) recognized for being, along with his mentor Carlos Adé Ño Bí (birth name, Corona), the main successor of the religious system of Ifá in America. Ño Remigio Herrera was perhaps the most famous surviving African in Cuba in the 19th century. Ño, synonymous to "Sir", was a title of distinction, a term of respect and endearment bestowed upon the great native elders of the African "nations" on the island.
 His name "Adeshina" means "Crown-Opens-The-Way" in Yoruba.